schemetrica/automating-data-delivery-odk-central/README.md

 [ODK Central](https://docs.opendatakit.org/central-intro/)
 includes an [OData](https://www.odata.org/) endpoint that can be accessed by tools and languages that support RESTful web services.
-OData has been shown to work with Tableau and PowerBI, allowing users to download survey submissions for immediate analysis.
+Both Tableau and PowerBI support OData, allowing users to download survey submissions for immediate analysis.
 But what about other scenarios?
 A common requirement is to retrieve ODK submissions, extract the survey data and load it into a data portal or